-RESEARCH AND DEVELOPMENT: During our consultation, we may notice an opportunity to enhance a product that would make it more attractive to ultimate buyers.
+During our consultation, we may notice an opportunity to enhance a product that would make it more attractive to ultimate buyers.
 We may offer our ideas for improvement, since we have the capability to produce a product that exceeds the original plan.
 Most manufacturers do not incorporate a full R&D department within their operations, since it is an expensive operation to staff and support.
 Results, however, can boost sales when competition gets tough.
-We are proud of our ability to help in these situations and most clients appreciate that we are there when they have a need for these services.
+We are proud of our ability to help in these situations.
+Clients appreciate that we are there when they have a need for these services.
 Our services usually result in a cost savings to our clients.

-PILOT RUN: If a sample is important, a pilot run is critical.
-Anytime you can solve a potential problem before the finished product is on the production line, can save both time and money.
+If a sample is important, a pilot run is critical.
+Anytime you can solve a potential problem before the finished product is on the production line, you should.
+It can save both time and money.
 Any changes that a customer wants to make usually involve minimal cost at this point.
 It also provides peace of mind that the final result will be perfect and exactly as they anticipate.

 How Does CTI Handle Problem-Solving for Clients?

 Not every project is straightforward, with a detailed plan of the finished product requirements.
-Sometimes a client has run into an obstacle in trying to produce a new product for the market, or enhance an existing product.
+Sometimes, a client has run into an obstacle in trying to produce a new product for the market.
+Or, they’ve found a roadblock while trying to enhance an existing product.